CIDARLAB/Cello-v2-1-Core/README.md

-# CELLO-V3-CORE
+# Cello-v3-Core

-CELLO-V3-CORE is a streamlined algorithm for designing genetic circuits based on logic gate designs written in the Verilog format.
+This software package is a streamlined algorithm for designing genetic circuits based on logic gate designs written in the Verilog format.
 It executes through the command-line interface by calling the 'celloAlgo.py' script.
-CELLO-3.0 is capable of efficiently handling single-cellular partitioning with multiple-output support, gerenating results saved in a local directory on your machine, with verbose logging.
+CELLO-3.0 is capable of efficiently handling single-cellular (with multi-cellular support coming soon) partitioning with multiple-output support, gerenating results saved in a local directory on your machine, with verbose logging, ang with GUI interface coming soon.

 ## Cloning the repo